Veronika Hubeny

 Veronika E. Hubeny is an American physicist and academic who specialises in string theory and quantum gravity.
-Since 2015, she has been a professor in the Department of Physics of University of California, Davis.
-Previously, Hubeny was Professor of Physics at Durham University, where she had worked from 2005 to 2015.
+In 2015, she became a professor in the Department of Physics and set up the Center of Quantum Information Science and Technology at the University of California, Davis.

+Previously, Hubeny was Professor of Physics at Durham University, where she had worked from 2005-2015.
 From January to April 2014, she was a member of the Institute for Advanced Study in Princeton, New Jersey.
 In 2019, she was selected as a fellow of the International Society on General Relativity and Gravitation.